Lister Water System

 The system includes approximately 30 kilometres of pipe.
 Some of this pipe was replaced in the 1980s.
 Reports suggest that the remainder of the distribution network may be nearing the end of its useful life.
 An asset management plan recently developed for Lister Water System identified a backlog of about $3.2 million in waterline replacements.
 This will be addressed in the coming years, as outlined in the Plans for future upgrades section below.

 Existing fire-fighting infrastructure includes three standpipes; however, the system does not meet established guidelines for fire protection.

 The well and reservior were designed based on BC Design Guidelines for Rural Residential Community Water Systems, but water demand in the Lister Water System is higher than what the system can provide.
-A larger well pump can be installed to increase system capacity, and the RDCK has budgeted $25,000 for this upgrade in 2015.
+A new well pump was installed in 2016, increasing system pumping capacity from 280 gpm to 450 gpm.

 Plans for future upgrades